menu

 Occupations and Workforce

-Wickes - Grannis is a blue-collar town, with 45.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Wickes - Grannis is a town of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Wickes - Grannis who work in maintenance occupations (10.72%), teaching (8.78%), and sales jobs (7.39%).
+When you are in Wickes - Grannis, you'll notice that it is more blue-collar than most other communities in America.
+47.85% of Wickes - Grannis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Wickes - Grannis is a town of production and manufacturing workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Wickes - Grannis who work in sales jobs (9.47%), teaching (9.28%), and maintenance occupations (8.98%).

 Setting & Lifestyle